jschirrmacher/netvis/README.md

 It reads data from the URL given as the first parameter and displays the network in the svg referenced by the selector defined by the second parameter.

-You can find a simple example in the file `netvis.html` in this package.
-It uses a stylesheet `netvis.css` which was compiled via https://sass-lang.com/ from `netvis.scss`.
+You can find a simple example in the file `example/netvis.html` in this package.
+It uses a stylesheet `example/netvis.css` which was compiled via https://sass-lang.com/ from `example/netvis.scss`.
 I like Sass very much because it helps using DRY principles, but you are free to use another tool for that or to write css by yourself.